egidioln/frankwolfe/README.md

-# frankwolfe
+# Frank Wolfe for determinant minimization with matlab LMI solvers
-An implementation of Frank-Wolfe algorithm in Matlab/Octave to solve the deteminant minimization problem.
+An implementation of Frank-Wolfe algorithm in Matlab to solve the determinant minimization problem

+min det R
+R>0

+within Matlab LMI toolbox (Robust Control Toolbox is required).